jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * Superpowers
 * Level-Up powers
+* "Flavor" text (the quotations that appear on some cards)

 ## Keyword Text
 **Keyword Text** is a *subset* of **Keyword Powers**. **Keyword Text** applies only to text in the Keyword area of the card (and does not include Flight and Range icons).
 Because it is a subset, it also has the exceptions mentioned for **Keyword Powers** as well.